iamsebam/FutureMindApp/README.md

 - Room
 - Retrofit

-MVVM/MVI architecture with focus on unidirectional data flow.
+Single activity, MVVM/MVI architecture with focus on unidirectional data flow.

 No tests for now.
 (16.04.2021)

 App is multimodule, constructed with the following assumptions: